 eupeiqhV adj. "submissive" - open to reason.
 Predicate adjective which is a hapax legomenon, once only use in the NT.
 "Tractable", Dibelius, "he who heeds one who is giving proper advice and follows willingly."

-karpwn agaqwn gen. "good fruit" - This agricultural image most likely refers to moral behavior - loving kindness.
+karpwn agaqwn gen. "good fruit" - [and] good-fruits.
+This agricultural image most likely refers to moral behavior - loving kindness.
 "It produces a rich crop of kindly acts", Barclay.

 adiakritoV adj. "impartial" - without partiality.
 Predicate adjective.
-Being a hapax legomenon the meaning is unclear, but something like "not being prejudicial".
-Possibly "straightforward", NEB, but better "making no distinctions", RV; "without partiality", Mitton; "with no breath of favoritism", Phillips.
+Being a hapax legomenon, the meaning is unclear, but something like "not being prejudicial".
+Possibly "straightforward", NEB, or better "making no distinctions", RV; "without partiality", Mitton; "with no breath of favoritism", Phillips.

-anupokritoV adj. "sincere" - sincere / irrevocable.
+anupokritoV adj. "sincere" - sincere, unhypocritical.
 Predicate adjective.
 "Untainted by hypocrisy", Adamson.

-Instruction #8, v18.
+Instruction #8: True wisdom is marked by peace, v18.
 Those whose goodness is marked by peace, work for peace.
 Peacemakers will receive a harvest of righteousness.
 Here we have another example of an independent saying stitched to a thematic unit, this time with the particle de.
 This is most likely James' work, so Dibelius, rather than a later add-on, so Blackman.
 As with these stitched sayings, there is not much flow in the argument, but the thematic link is obvious (note the usual link word, here "peace").
 As Adamson notes, "the exact meaning is difficult".
 The NRSV probably best captures the sense: "And the harvest of righteousness is sown in peace for (by) those who make peace."

-speiretai (speirw) pres. pas. "who sow" - [the fruit of righteousness in peace] is sown.
+speiretai (speirw) pres. pas. "who sow" - is sown.
 "Peace" could go with "righteousness" giving the sense "the fruit of righteousness in / which consists of peace", but it is best taken with the verb "is sown", "is sown in peace".
 "Plant seeds of peace", CEV.

 en + dat. "in [peace]" - The dative is adverbial, expressing manner, "with peace / peacefully", but possibly instrumental, expressing means.

-dikaiosunhV (h) gen. "[the harvest] of righteousness" - [seeds] of righteousness.
+dikaiosunhV (h) gen. "[the harvest] of righteousness" - [fruit] of righteousness.
 "Righteousness" here with the more general sense of "conduct which is pleasing to God", Martin, Moo.
-The genitive "of righteousness" may be classified as: adjectival, epexegetic, explaining the nature of the fruit, so Hort, Mayor, Johnson, Davids ..., "the fruit which is (which consists of) righteousness" / appositional, "the fruit, consisting of / namely righteousness" = "the fruit is wisdom itself", Laws; adjectival, attributive, limiting "fruit", "righteous fruit"; ablative, source / origin, so Ropes, "the harvest which righteousness yields", Cassirer; or verbal, objective, "the seeds that produce the fruit of godliness", Junkins.
+As usual, the genitive "of righteousness" prompts numerous translations: adjectival, epexegetic, explaining the nature of the fruit, so Hort, Mayor, Johnson, Davids ..., "the fruit which is (which consists of) righteousness"; appositional, "the fruit, consisting of / namely righteousness" = "the fruit is wisdom itself", Laws; attributive, limiting "fruit", "righteous fruit"; verbal, objective, "the seeds that produce the fruit of godliness", Junkins; or possibly ablative, source / origin, so Ropes, "the harvest which righteousness yields", Cassirer.